Generic selectors

 Not only are the leaders of nations described as having immoral sexual relations with the great whore, but the entire world as well (verse 2).
 There is a fanatical dedication to the great whore and they are said to be “drunk with the wine of her fornication.”
 In other words, they not only commit their lives to the whore, but they are zealous in their lustful pursuit of her evil ways.
 Being “drunk” indicates that they fully indulge in the sins of the whore.

 Sexual immorality is clearly mirrored in the New Testament and upheld as an abomination to God with the same revulsion found in the Old Testament.
 However, it is much more than just the world willfully and zealously following the whore.
-They are also in covenant with her!
+They are also IN COVENANT with her!
 Take note of the mention that she has a golden cup that holds the “wine of her fornication.”
 This is again mentioned in chapter 18:

 REVELATION 18:3 Because all nations have drunk of the wine of the fury of her fornication [porneias], and the kings of the earth have committed fornication [eporneusan] with her, and the merchants of the earth have become rich through the power of her luxury.